neurobionics/pyopensim/README.md

 ## Relationship to OpenSim

-pyopensim is built on top of the official [OpenSim](https://github.com/opensim-org/opensim-core) project:
+pyopensim is an unofficial python package that is built on top of the official [OpenSim](https://github.com/opensim-org/opensim-core) project:

 - **Same API**: Identical to the official OpenSim Python bindings
 - **Same Functionality**: Full access to all OpenSim features and capabilities
 - **Regular Updates**: Tracks OpenSim releases to provide latest features
-- **Community Driven**: Developed by and for the OpenSim user community

-For the official distribution, see the [opensim conda package](https://anaconda.org/opensim-org/opensim).
+To use the official OpenSim conda package, checkout this [package](https://anaconda.org/opensim-org/opensim).

 ## Development